ssiloti/bep-persistent-credit/persistent-credit.rst

 get_credits
 -----------
-Get up to 6 credits issued by/to a given credit id to/by credit ids close to another id.
-Credits with timestamps in the past should not be returned. ``get_credits`` has three arguments:
+Get up to K credits issued by/to a given credit id to/by credit ids close to another id.
+Credits with timestamps in the past should not be returned. ``get_credits`` has arguments "id", "d", "t", and "g":

+id
+	The credit/node id of the querying node

 d
 	The direction of the search.
-If 'b' credits issued by the target id are requested.
-If 't' credits issued to target id are requested.
+If "b" credits issued by the target id are requested.
+If "t" credits issued to target id are requested.

 t
 	The "target" id.
 The credit/node id which credits issued by/to are being requested.